JonathanBerhe/pokedex/README.md

 ### Error Handling
 NestJS exception filters provide consistent error responses across the application.
 Custom exceptions like `NotFoundException` are properly mapped to HTTP status codes, while unexpected errors are handled gracefully without exposing internal implementation details.

+### Interactive API Documentation
+The API includes comprehensive OpenAPI/Swagger documentation accessible at `/api`.
+The interactive documentation allows developers to explore all endpoints, view request/response schemas, understand validation rules, and test API calls directly from the browser.
+Documentation is automatically generated from code decorators, ensuring it stays in sync with implementation.
+Each endpoint includes detailed descriptions, example values, and all possible response codes including error scenarios.

 ## Future Production Enhancements

 While the current implementation is (almost) production-ready, the following enhancements would be valuable for a large-scale production deployment:

 ### API Versioning
 Implement URI-based versioning (`/v1/pokemon/:name`) or header-based versioning to support multiple API versions simultaneously.
 This enables gradual migration of clients and deprecation of old endpoints without breaking existing integrations.

-### API Documentation
-Integrate OpenAPI/Swagger to generate interactive API documentation.
-This would provide developers with a playground to test endpoints and automatically keep documentation in sync with code changes.

 ### Observability & Monitoring
 Add structured logging with correlation IDs to trace requests across services, integrate with monitoring platforms like Datadog or New Relic for real-time alerts, and implement distributed tracing to understand performance bottlenecks.
 Health check endpoints would enable load balancers and orchestrators to route traffic intelligently.